 - Deferred enrollment allows candidates access to a network of scholars from their B-school.
 They help the applicant to remain in contact with the college through online communities, email, invitations to student conferences and access to admitted student programming.

 The application process is the same as an MBA.

-As of now, most of the applications have a deadline in April 2020.
+As of now, most of the applications have a deadline in April of every year.
 A submission will usually consist of the following items:

 - Biographical and background information

 - Short answer questions: